-Following is a guest post from attorney Kevin Thompson with an early analysis of the FTC settlement with Herbalife.
+The following is a guest post from attorney Kevin Thompson with an early analysis of the FTC settlement with Herbalife.

-After a two year investigation, Herbalife has agreed to pay a $200 million fine to the FTC and act in accordance with prescribed measures.
+After a two-year investigation, Herbalife has agreed to pay a $200 million fine to the Federal Trade Commission (FTC) and act in accordance with prescribed measures.
 With this morning’s announcement of a settlement, investors and proponents/opponents of the MLM industry alike are attempting to process what it all means for the Company’s future.
 Before we provide you an in-depth analysis of the stipulations found within the FTC’s Order for a Permanent Injunction and Monetary Judgment, it’s important to remember that these prescribed actions only apply to Herbalife and not multi-level marketing companies collectively.
 In response to a question in which she was asked what kind of implications the settlement will have on the network marketing industry , FTC Chairwoman Edith Ramirez stayed mum on its long-term implications and stated rather plainly that the FTC would soon be providing additional guidance on legitimate network marketing companies.
 That aside, let’s get down to business and clarify what the FTC’s order does and does not say.

 The Biggest Takeaways